rust-lang/blog.rust-lang.org/posts/2022-10-28-gats-stabilization.md

 }
 ```

-Looks simple enough, but if it really was, would they be here?
+Looks simple enough, but if it really was, would it be here?
 Let's start by looking at what happens when we try to use `for_each`:

 ```rust
 fn iterate<T, I: for<'a> LendingIterator<Item<'a> = &'a T>>(iter: I) {